pomle/megamanjs/README.md

 [![codecov.io](https://codecov.io/github/pomle/megamanjs/coverage.svg?branch=master)](https://codecov.io/github/pomle/megamanjs?branch=master)
 [![code-climate](https://codeclimate.com/github/pomle/megamanjs/badges/gpa.svg)](https://codeclimate.com/github/pomle/megamanjs)

-Project that aims at remaking Megaman 2 in JavaScript using WebGL as renderer.
+Project that aims at creating a game engine in JavaScript using Megaman 2 on NES as MVP guide.
+WebGL is used as renderer and despite Megaman 2 being a 2D game THREE.js is used as 3D lib.

 Follow the project blog at https://medium.com/recreating-megaman-2-using-js-webgl

-See the v0.1 demo video: https://www.youtube.com/watch?v=LQHTdmzcV3E (lagging introduced by screen capture).

 ## Running